 Blueberry uses freeze-dried blueberries shredded and mixed throughout the candy.
 The purple color comes from beet and grape juice.
 You can see both the berry pieces and the natural color distributed through the lollipop.

 Cinnamon uses real cinnamon, not extract.
-The warmth builds gradually — there is depth to it, not just heat.
+The warmth builds gradually; there’s depth to it, not just heat.

 Ginger includes dried ginger root, which means genuine heat that builds as the candy dissolves.
-The ginger here is not background flavor; it is the point.
+The ginger here isn’t background flavor; it’s the point.

-The most common use is straightforward: you eat them.
+The most common use is the obvious one: you eat them.
 The individual wrapping and the 0.75 oz size make them easy to keep at a desk, in a bag, or in a kitchen drawer.
-The variety bag — one of each of the eight standard flavors — is the most common starting point for people trying the line for the first time.
+The variety bag, one of each of the eight standard flavors, is the most common starting point for people trying the line for the first time.

 For gifting, the bags travel well and arrive intact.
-The Apples and Honey flavor is a natural fit for Rosh Hashanah — the apple-and-honey pairing is one of the oldest flavor traditions in the world, and these deliver it in a specific, handmade form.
-The OU Kosher certification applies to all flavors except Dark Chocolate Dipped, making them appropriate for those observing dietary laws year-round.
+The Apples and Honey flavor is a natural fit for Rosh Hashanah; the apple-and-honey pairing is one of the oldest flavor traditions there is, and these deliver it in a specific, handmade form.
+If you’re building a larger present, the Hey Honey Gift Box pairs an Original Honey lollipop with wildflower honey and tea in keepsake packaging.

 What to Look for in a Honey Lollipop

 The ingredient label is the fastest way to evaluate any honey lollipop.
-Corn syrup as a primary ingredient means the honey is incidental — present enough to name on the package, not present enough to taste.
-Look for honey listed before any syrup ingredient.
-Look for an ingredient list short enough to read in ten seconds.
+Corn syrup as a primary ingredient means the honey is incidental: present enough to name on the package, not present enough to taste.
+Look for honey listed before any syrup ingredient, and an ingredient list short enough to read in ten seconds.

 Artificial dyes show up in a lot of flavored hard candy.
-Natural coloring from fruit juice behaves differently — it varies between batches because real pigments are not standardized.
-A lollipop with perfectly consistent synthetic purple every single time is colored with something artificial; one that shifts slightly between batches is not.
+Natural coloring from fruit juice behaves differently; it varies between batches because real pigments aren’t standardized.
+A lollipop with perfectly consistent synthetic purple every single time is colored with something artificial.
+One that shifts slightly between batches is not.

 Crystallization after a month or so is a sign of real honey content, not a quality problem.
-Lollipops made entirely with corn syrup and artificial flavoring do not crystallize.
-Raw honey does — and its presence in the candy carries that property into the finished product.
+Lollipops made entirely with corn syrup and artificial flavoring don’t crystallize.
+Minimally filtered honey does, and its presence in the candy carries that property into the finished product.

 Third-party certification matters if you keep Kosher.
 The OU Kosher certification on Bee Inspired lollipops is from the Orthodox Union, which maintains its own inspection and verification standards independent of the producer.